tpakis/ADB-Remote/README.md

 - **Device Info**: Shows all device properties (`getprop`)
 - **List Apps**: Lists all installed packages (`pm list packages`)
 - **Top Processes**: Shows running processes (`top -n 1`)
+- **Install APK**: Pick an APK file from your device and install it on the remote Android device
+- **Dump Logcat to File**: Save logcat output to a file (found in Command Browser > Debug)

 ## Building the Project